tiansanjorge/tiansanjorge/README.md

 <p align='center'>
 </p>

 <div size='20px'> Greetings!
-I am Sebastián, feel free to browse through my repositories and get in touch if something catches your eye or if you'd like to give feedback
+I am Sebastián, feel free to browse through my repositories and get in touch if something catches your eye or if you'd like to give feedback.
 </div>

 <h2> About Me</h2>

 <img width="28%" align="right" alt="Github" src="https://i.imgur.com/Y7Ugnee.gif" />

-- 💻 I’m currently working independently on a website for a psychologist
+- 💻 I’m currently working independently on a website for a psychologist.

 - 🔗 I’m currently learning Back End technologies.